 A Guide to the Preakness Stakes

-The Preakness Stakes has maintained its status as one of the preeminent horse races in the entire sport through many ups and downs in its history, which now spans over 140 years.
-Held in May each year at Pimlico Race Course in Baltimore, Maryland, the Preakness annually stands behind only the Kentucky Derby in terms of most-attended races in America.
-Part of the lure is that the race is included as the middle gem in horse racing’s Triple Crown.
+The Preakness Stakes has maintained its status as one of the preeminent horse races in all of sports through many ups and downs in its 140-year history.
+Held each May at Pimlico Race Course in Baltimore, Maryland, the Preakness is second only to the Kentucky Derby as the most attended race in America.
+Part of the lure is that the race is included as the middle jewel in horse racing's Triple Crown.

-What that means is that all eyes are on the Preakness to see if the winner of the Kentucky Derby, which is held two weeks before it, can come back and win again to get the first two legs of the Triple Crown.
-When that happens, attention becomes intense on the Belmont Stakes, the final race in the trio.
-There have been thirteen occasions when the Derby winner followed it up with a win in the Preakness and then sealed the deal with a victory in the Belmont, with Justify managing the feat in 2018.
+That means all eyes are on the Preakness to see if the winner of the Kentucky Derby, which is run two weeks earlier, can come back and win again to complete the first two legs of the Triple Crown.
+If that happens, attention turns to the Belmont Stakes, the final race in the trifecta.
+There have been thirteen occasions when the Derby winner followed up with a win in the Preakness and then sealed the deal with a win in the Belmont, with Justify accomplishing the feat in 2018.

-Over the years, the Preakness has been interrupted on a few occasions and even left the state of Maryland on several occasions.
-In recent years, the monetary struggles of Pimlico and Maryland Thoroughbred racing in general have cast doubts on whether the race can continue indefinitely in its current location.
-Yet each year, the thousands that gather at the track for the Preakness are treated to a party atmosphere and usually get to enjoy a thrilling, important race.
+Over the years, the Preakness has been interrupted and even left the state of Maryland on several occasions.
+In recent years, the financial struggles of Pimlico and Maryland thoroughbred racing in general have cast doubt on whether the race can continue indefinitely at its current location.
+Still, the thousands who gather at the track each year for the Preakness are treated to a party atmosphere and usually enjoy an exciting, important race.

 The History of the Preakness Stakes

-The Preakness Stakes actually predates the Kentucky Derby by a few years, making it the oldest of the three Triple Crown races.
-It was first contested in 1873 and was named after a horse that had won at Pimlico three years before.
-Survivor won the first-ever running in a romp.
+The Preakness Stakes actually predates the Kentucky Derby by several years, making it the oldest of the three Triple Crown races.
+It was first run in 1873 and named for a horse that had won at Pimlico three years earlier.
+Survivor won the first running in a landslide.

-The race started to bounce around a few decades later.
-It was held in 1890 in at a race track in the Bronx, NY, and then wasn’t held at all for three years after that.
-Its home for the years from 1894 to 1908 was a track on Coney Island in New York named Gravesend Race Track.
+The race began to bounce around a few decades later.
+It was held in 1890 at a track in the Bronx, NY, and then wasn't held at all for three years.
+Its home from 1894 to 1908 was a track on Coney Island in New York called Gravesend Race Track.

-Despite all of the comings and goings, the track still held its allure for the top three-year-olds in the country thanks to its solid purse structure.
-When the race returned to Pimlico in 1909, it quickly started to settle in as a major cultural event in the Baltimore area.
+Despite the comings and goings, the track's solid purse structure continued to attract the nation's top three-year-olds.
+When the race returned to Pimlico in 1909, it quickly established itself as a major cultural event in the Baltimore area.

-What really cinched Pimlico as a horse race of undeniable stature was when the concept of the Triple Crown first came into the public consciousness.
-Even though a horse named Sir Barton won all three races in 1919, the public didn’t really recognize the significance of the feat.
-That would finally come in the 1930s when a pair of horses managed to win all three races and the term “Triple Crown” was first used by sportscasters to describe the accomplishment.
+What really established Pimlico as a horse race of undeniable stature was when the concept of the Triple Crown first entered the public consciousness.
+Although a horse named Sir Barton won all three races in 1919, the public didn't really realize the significance of the feat.
+It was not until the 1930s that a pair of horses managed to win all three races, and the term "Triple Crown" was first used by sportscasters to describe the feat.

 Characteristics of the Preakness

-The Preakness Stakes might be one of the three races included in the Triple Crown, but it stands apart from the other two for a number of reasons.
-One of those is the date on which it is held.
-Although the date often changed in its early years, the Preakness has been held throughout the modern era on the third Saturday in May.
+The Preakness Stakes is one of the three races that make up the Triple Crown, but it stands apart from the other two for several reasons.
+One of them is the date on which it is run.
+Although the date often changed in its early years, the Preakness has been held on the third Saturday in May throughout the modern era.

-That puts it two weeks after the Kentucky Derby, which means that three-year-olds wanting to compete in both races will have to tighten their schedule much more than usual.
-Thoroughbreds in the modern age often go a month or more between races.
-To compete in both the Derby and the Preakness, horses have to manage the long distance of the Derby and come right back and race two weeks later.
+That puts it two weeks after the Kentucky Derby, which means that three-year-olds who want to run in both races will have to tighten their schedules much more than usual.
+Thoroughbreds in the modern era often go a month or more between races.
+In order to run in both the Derby and the Preakness, horses must travel the long distance of the Derby and come right back to race two weeks later.

-For that reason, some of the horses who compete at Churchill Downs in the Derby and don’t finish well don’t come back for the Preakness.
-As a result, the Preakness draws much smaller fields, and the results are much closer to form.
-There have been far fewer long-shot winners in the Preakness than in either of the other two Triple Crown races.
+Because of this, some of the horses that run in the Derby at Churchill Downs and don't finish well don't come back for the Preakness.
+As a result, the Preakness draws much smaller fields and the results are much closer to form.
+There have been far fewer long shot winners in the Preakness than in either of the other two Triple Crown races.

-Another unique factor attached to the Preakness is the distance.
-Since 1925, horses have had to traverse 1 3/16 miles to win the race.
-That is the shortest distance of the three races in the Triple Crown.
-The Derby is 1 ¼ miles, while the Belmont comes in at 1 ½ miles.
+Another unique factor associated with the Preakness is the distance.
+Since 1925, horses have had to cover 1 3/16 miles to win the race.
+This is the shortest distance of the three Triple Crown races.
+The Derby is 1 ¼ miles, while the Belmont is 1 ½ miles.

-The differing distances and the short period of time between races (the Belmont is just three weeks after the Preakness) are part of what makes winning the Triple Crown so difficult.
-As far as the distance for the Preakness Stakes, the race sets up better for horses who live to leave the gate quickly and hustle to the front end.
-Closers often find that they aren’t able to run down the leaders in time with the shorter distance.
+The different distances and the short time between races (the Belmont is only three weeks after the Preakness) are part of what makes winning the Triple Crown so difficult.
+As for the distance of the Preakness Stakes, the race is better set up for horses that live to get out of the gate quickly and push to the front.
+Closers often find that they can't catch the leaders in time with the shorter distance.

 Great Preakness Champions

-Several of the other Triple Crown winners have made lasting impressions on the third Saturday in May at Pimlico.
-The 1940s were a heyday for those standout horses, with four Triple Crown champs coming up big in the Preakness.
-In more recent times, American Pharoah dominated the Preakness in 2015 on his way to becoming the first Triple Crown champion in 37 years.
+Several of the other Triple Crown winners have left lasting impressions on the third Saturday in May at Pimlico.
+The 1940s was a heyday for these outstanding horses, with four Triple Crown champions coming up big in the Preakness.
+More recently, American Pharoah dominated the 2015 Preakness on his way to becoming the first Triple Crown champion in 37 years.

-But there have also been legendary horses who did not win the Triple Crown and still were heroes to the Pimlico faithful for their efforts in the Preakness.
-Perhaps the most monumental of those was Man o’ War.
-As part of a career in which he lost only once in 21 career races, Man o’ War captured the 1920 Preakness Stakes.
-He did not have the chance to win the Triple Crown because his handlers decided not to enter him in the Kentucky Derby.
+But there have also been legendary horses who did not win the Triple Crown, yet were heroes to the Pimlico faithful for their efforts in the Preakness.
+Perhaps the most monumental of these was Man o' War.
+As part of a career in which he lost only once in 21 career races, Man o' War captured the 1920 Preakness Stakes.
+He did not have a chance to win the Triple Crown because his handlers decided not to enter him in the Kentucky Derby.

-In recent years, Smarty Jones overwhelmed the Preakness Stakes competition in 2004 by 11 ½ lengths, the widest margin in race history.
+In recent years, Smarty Jones overwhelmed the competition in the 2004 Preakness Stakes by 11 ½ lengths, the largest margin in the history of the race.
 And in 2009, Rachel Alexandra became the fifth filly in history to beat the boys and win the race.

 Recent Winners